Aero 145 VH-WWC / ZCL

 John Ellis and David Harris bought VH-WWC in 1985 and the airframe, by then removed from the Register as ‘withdrawn from service’, was loaned to the, then, SA Historical Aviation Museum in Port Adelaide.
 It was moved to Parafield in 2001 as a long term restoration project and restored to the Register as VH-ZCL, owned by the ‘Charlie Zulu Lima’ Trust.
 It has since been relocated to Pallamana airfield, Murray Bridge

 John and Marj Ellis and the ‘Charlie Zululima Trust’ have donated VH-ZCL to SAAM.
-The aircraft has been dismantled for restoration and SAAM will undertake the restoration and display the aircraft in due course.
+The aircraft was dismantled and transported to SAAM for restoration.
+The Aero 145 is now displayed in Hangar 1.

 History of Type